 We’ve both taken time off work.
-Our plan was to stay a week to sort through Momi’s belongings here at the cottage and her unit in town, make both places presentable for the real estate agent.
-Thanks to my uncles we don’t have to worry about grandmother’s apartment.
+Our plan was to stay a week to sort through Grandma’s belongings here at the cottage and her unit in town, make both places presentable for the real estate agent.
+Thanks to my uncles we don’t have to worry about her apartment.
 Thanks to my uncles we don’t have to carry anything heavy.

-We came to pack up Momi’s life.
-More than that we came to sit on her glass verandah, wilted dandelion wreaths in our hair, tipsy on Chardonnay.
-Except I’ve given up drinking for now but mum doesn’t know yet—when the time is right.
+We came to pack up her life, but more than that we came to sit on her glass verandah, wilted dandelion wreaths in our hair, tipsy on Chardonnay.
+Except I’ve given up drinking for now.
+Mum doesn’t know yet.
+When the time is right.
 In any case there is no verandah setting, no table not a single chair.
 John and Paul have already been.
-Picked what they wanted this morning while mum and I were still on our way south.
+Picked what they wanted this morning while we were still on our way south.

-Grandmother’s parlor, as she called it, beams with sunlight on the faded wallpaper.
+The parlor, as Grandma called it, beams with sunlight on the faded wallpaper.
 All art is gone.
 Instead of the landscapes in embellished frames, now vacant squares exhibit Victorian damask in its original moss green.
-John and Paul have also taken my grandmother’s old iron bed, her lounge, bookshelf and writing desk.
+John and Paul have also taken the old iron bed, the lounge, bookshelf and writing desk.
 They’ve taken the traditional Swedish pine kitchen-sofa with its long solid seat and deep trunk underneath where I always slept.
 You could pull the bottom out and make it wider.
-I claimed it as my own; filled it with Momi’s cushions, my toys, and my books.
-On rainy days mum would wedge herself in there with me.
+I claimed it as my own; filled it with Grandma’s cushions, my toys, and my books.
+On rainy days Mum would wedge herself in there with me.
 We’d colour in and she’d read me stories.
 I had assumed it would be in my kitchen one day.

 Mum has one brooch at home that she wants me to have—a sapphire surrounded by diamonds, a vintage Faberge.
-My grandmother handed it to her a few years ago in a moment of candour.
-It was from mum’s father.
+Grandma handed it to her a few years ago in a moment of candour.
+It was from Mum’s father.
 His only gift.

-I used to love and hate the long drive south to “Momi’s Island” in the archipelago.
-We’d start off with singing and telling jokes but after an hour I would tire, ask ‘Are we there yet?’ until even that was an effort.
+I used to love and hate the long drive south to ‘Grandma’s Island’ in the archipelago.
+We’d start off with singing and telling jokes but after an hour I’d tire, ask ‘Are we there yet?’ until even that was an effort.
 Mum always woke me up as soon as we could spot the blue line of the Baltic Sea.
-I would count the narrow bridges we had to cross to get to the furthest island.
+I’d count the narrow bridges we had to cross to get to the furthest island.
 When I’d used up all fingers on one hand I knew it was only a turn right into the grassy lane with bouncy potholes and there was my grandmother, petite in high waste slacks and blouse tucked in, hair tousled in a scarf and a cigarette holder coquettish between two fingers while she held the gate open for us.

-As a little girl I always thought the world of my her, called her Momi as a toddler and it stuck.
+As a little girl I always thought the world of my her.
 She used to let me play horsey with her for the longest time.
 She’d be on all fours on the grass and I’d wobble on her back and smack her bum telling her to go faster.
 She smoked a lot and drank her coffee on a saucer with a sugar square between her lips without slurping.
 Her hair was feather-light, black coloured strands arranged with hairpins at the back to cover bald patches.
-She adored my dad, favored him before mum.
-Dad told me that—not mum.
-Momi liked men that was true enough.
-Dad said, at times Adeline was a bitch.
+She adored Dad, favoured him before Mum.
+He told me that—not Mum.
+Grandma liked men.
+That was true enough.
+Dad said, at times Margie was a bitch.

-In the car down I asked mum her mother.
+In the car down I asked Mum about her mother.
 She asked me about Jonas, suggested I should hang on to him.
 She made me laugh.
 I showed her my ring and made her laugh.
 Mum was pleased, said she’ll take us out for dinner to celebrate.
-Once we’d settled into the driving hours ahead, mum opened up with well worn tales: how grandpa bought her a second hand bike and painted it red, how on a Saturday he’d give her a copper coin and they’d walk to the harbour to the man with the ice-cream cart, how in the evenings she’d often have to drag him out of the local pub and help him home.
-The neighbours most likely shook their heads behind their curtains, watching a slouching Gus, arm resting on his daughter’s small shoulder both of them staggering through the gate.
-She’s often told me how grandpa drank too much but never spoke a harsh word, how thrilled he was when I came along years later.
+Once we’d settled into the driving hours ahead, Mum opened up with well worn tales: how Grandpa bought her a second hand bike and painted it red, how on a Saturday he’d give her a copper coin and they’d walk to the harbour to the man with the ice-cream cart, how in the evenings she’d often have to drag him out of the local pub and help him home.
+The neighbours most likely shook their heads behind their curtains, watching the slouching drunk, arm resting on his daughter’s small shoulder both of them staggering through the gate.
+She’s often told me how Grandpa drank too much but never spoke a harsh word, how thrilled he was when I came along years later.
 He was skin and bone then.
 She’d sit me on his lap and he would tear up.
 I don’t remember him at all.
 His liver gave up before I took my first steps.

-After that mum finally moved on to things I never knew.
-Grandpa married Momi at the registry office when she was three months pregnant with John.
+Then Mum moved on to things I never knew.
+Grandpa married Margi at the registry office when she was three months pregnant with John.
 Paul came only two years later.
-Momi cooked and cleaned and mothered her boys and served her husband dinners—did her best.
-“Behaved” mum said hooking two fingers on each hand at me.
-Her dad used to say all the time that marrying Adeline was him punching above his weight and getting away with it.
+Margaret cooked and cleaned and mothered her boys and served her husband dinners—did her best.
+‘Behaved’ Mum said hooking two fingers at me.
+Her dad used to say all the time that marrying Margie was him punching above his weight and getting away with it.
 He did for a while—get away with it.
 But once Paul was in first grade, being a boilermaker’s wife was not enough anymore.

-Momi always loved dancing and admitted to mum that’s how she met Mr J.B Hollander.
-As mum told me the story, I imagined Momi as a young woman at the local dance hall in a swing dress and a little jacket, hair thick and naturally black.
+Grandma always loved dancing and admitted to Mum that’s how she met Mr J.B Hollander.
+As mum told me the story, I imagined Grandma as a young woman at the local dance hall in a swing dress and a little jacket, hair thick and naturally black.
 I imagined her laughing in the arms of a man with moustache, her curls bopping, the two them foxtrotting around the floor, the orchestra playing Fly Me To The Moon.
 I imagined J.B Hollander in a three-piece suit, pomade hair, confident and charming.
-He must have swept her off her feet, made her forget her family, her husband.
+He must have swept young Margie off her feet, made her forget her family, her husband.

-Then Momi fell pregnant.
+Then she fell pregnant.
 The love affair crumbled when she couldn’t hide the growing belly any longer.
 They never had a future; J.B. had nothing to offer.
 After all, Mrs Hollander was the one with the money.
-Adeline had to pretend Gus was the father and get on with her life.
-After mum was born, while grandpa was at work, J.B visited once and brought a gift.
-Only once did he see his baby daughter and Momi had to hide the Faberge from grandpa.
+Grandma had to pretend Grandpa was the father and get on with her life.
+After Mum was born, while Grandpa was at work, J.B visited once and brought a gift.
+Only once did he see his baby daughter and Margie hid the Faberge from her husband,

 Mum has no recollection of ever sitting on her mother’s lap or being hugged.
-Her earliest memory is of Momi’s firm voice.
+Her earliest memory is of Grandma’s firm voice.
 Mum grew up with a dread having done something wrong.
 At the age of seven she ran the errands, carried wood up the stairs every afternoon, brought the milk home, and took the potties out in the morning eager to please while her older brothers had no obligations.
-The age gap between mum and my uncles never bothered her.
-What did bother her as she grew into an adult herself was the chasm between her and Momi.
+The age gap between Mum and my uncles never bothered her.
+What did bother her as she grew into an adult herself was the chasm between her and Grandma.

-When mum turned fifty, Momi surprised her with the brooch and a confession about the past.
-When mum turned fifty she finally made sense of her and her mother’s relationship.
-She had been an obstacle to Adeline’s reclaimed freedom, her features, her very molecules a reminder of someone Adeline couldn’t have, someone she couldn’t be.
+When Mum turned fifty, Grandma surprised her with the brooch and a confession about the past.
+When Mum turned fifty she finally made sense of her and her mother’s relationship.
+She had been an obstacle to Margie’s reclaimed freedom, her features, her very molecules a reminder of someone Margie couldn’t have, someone she couldn’t be.
 Mum was a mnemonic in the flesh to her mother.
-It was grandpa that treasured mum.
-Together they lived in Adeline’s shadow.
+It was Grandpa that treasured mum.
+Together they lived in Grandma’s shadow.
 Mum never stopped trying to win her mother’s approval.
-A different kind of validation came when she married dad.
+A different kind of validation came when she married Dad.

 I don’t know why I never noticed this growing up.
 The nasty words, the cold shoulder, the favouritism.
-Sometimes mum was short to Momi and I would side with my grandmother thinking my mum was mean.
+Sometimes Mum was short to her mum, and I would side with my grandmother thinking Mum was mean.
 A stone to carry now.
-But mum doesn’t hold grudges against me never has.
+But Mum doesn’t hold grudges against me.
+Never has.
 I can see she will hold a grudge against her brothers.

-After the service we moved into the modest function room and mum took on the hostess roll acknowledging, listening, nodding her head.
-Momi’s best friends, Betty and Mrs Karlson, and the nursing-home-gentlemen whom had known Adeline less than six months, they all had a story to share about Momi.
+After the service we moved into the modest function room and Mum took on the hostess roll acknowledging, listening, nodding her head.
+Grandma’s best friends, Betty and Mrs Karlson, and the nursing-home-gentlemen whom had known her less than six months, they all had a story to share about Margie.

-Mum poured her brothers coffee, brought them cakes and asked them for the key to grandmother’s apartment.
+Mum poured her brothers coffee, brought them cakes and asked them for the key to the apartment.
 Paul shrugged looking sideways at his brother.
 John sat back and crossed his arms over his chest, shirt tight over his protruding stomach.
-He stared straight ahead for a moment before he spoke without looking at mum.
+He stared straight ahead for a moment before he spoke without looking at Mum.
 It had been sold.
-It had been signed over to them; yes, their mother’s wish; no, mum’s name was not on the title deed.
-It had all been done stealth while mum was in the middle of divorcing dad, her hands full.
-Momi’s exquisite flat with high ornate ceilings and parquetry floor worth a mint and everything in it – antiques, silverware and grandmother’s jewellery – gone.
+It had been signed over to them; yes, their mother’s wish; no, Mum’s name was not on the title deed.
+It had all been done stealth, last year, while Mum was in the middle of divorcing Dad, her hands full.
+Grandma’s exquisite flat with high ornate ceilings and parquetry floor worth a mint and everything in it – antiques, silverware and her jewellery – gone.

 I call out the kitchen is done.
 There’s no response.
 I see mum through the smudged window still sitting on the verandah staring straight ahead with a box of Kleenex on her lap surrounded by scrunched up tissues.
 I dig out the Chardonnay from our esky, mineral water for me, and walk out to her.
 In spite of the sun still high in the sky, still warm, the breeze gives me goose-bumps.